How does ASCE define water resources?

 - Dams, levees, and inland waterways showed room for improvement on the 2021 Report Card for America’s Infrastructure.
 Dams and levees received D grades, while inland waterways received a 'D+'.

 - The Water Resources Development Act (WRDA) is key biennial legislation that ASCE strongly advocates for.
-As of mid-November, a final WRDA agreement still needs to be reached.
+A final WRDA agreement still needs to be reached before the end of 2024.

-- Congressional action will be needed for the National Dam Safety Program reauthorization.
+- Congressional action is needed for the National Dam Safety Program reauthorization.
 The National Dam Safety Program is a small but vital program that enables states to improve their dam safety programs.
 The program provides training, technical assistance, research funding, public awareness, and support to states through incentive grant awards that encourage states to improve their programs.
 While funds cannot be used to repair dams, these targeted funds help advance the national effort to improve dam safety.
-The National Dam Safety Program will expire on September 30, 2023.
+The National Dam Safety Program's authority expired on September 30, 2023.

 ASCE advocacy highlights